 Photography is often only as good as the lighting conditions allow, and 360° photography is no exception.
-This means that dimly-lit rooms might result in low-quality photographs unless you take additional measures.
-Fortunately you do not have to leave lighting to chance and can use simple but effective tools to improve your JobWalks.
+This means that dimly lit rooms might result in low-quality photographs unless you take additional measures.
+Fortunately, you do not have to leave the lighting to chance and can use simple but effective tools to improve your JobWalks.

-Below is a short presentation of the R-PAL Personal Area light that we list in our Hardware recommendations.
-We recommend this light because it is fairly small, can be attached to tripods easily and offers 360° illumination.
+Below is a short presentation of the Halo 360 Light by Bushman that we list in our Hardware recommendations.
+We recommend this light because it is fairly small, can be attached to tripods easily, and offers 360° illumination.

 In the example below the light is attached to the camera with a standard 1/4"-20 male tripod screw.